 Sustained Classroom Protocols

 Given that faculty planned their courses and specific modes of instruction for the summer term months ago, there will not be significant changes to how classes are taught in terms of in-person and remote instruction.
-With regard to indoor in-person classes, mask-wearing and social distancing of six feet will remain the norm for now, although we anticipate being able to reduce or eliminate those requirements when we are confident the employee and student vaccination rates are at 90% or above.
+With regard to indoor in-person classes, mask-wearing and social distancing protocols should be followed as outlined above, based on vaccination status.

 Resuming Multiple Occupancy